Alfred Koch

-Alfred Reingoldovich Kokh (Koch) (Альфред Рейнгольдович Кох, Alfred Reingoldowitsch Koch, born 28 February 1961) is a Russian statesman, writer, mathematician-economist, and businessman.
-From 12 September 1996 to 13 August 1997 and from 17 March 1997 to 13 August 1997, he was the head of the Federal Agency for State Property Management and a deputy prime minister of Russia under Viktor Chernomyrdin, respectively.
+Alfred Reingoldovich Koch (Kokh) (Альфред Рейнгольдович Кох, Alfred Reingoldowitsch Koch, born 28 February 1961) is a Russian writer, mathematician-economist, businessman, and former statesman.
+From 12 September 1996 to 13 August 1997 and from 17 March 1997 to 13 August 1997, he was the head of the State Committee for State Property Management (now Federal Agency for State Property Management) and a deputy prime minister under Prime Minister Viktor Chernomyrdin, respectively.

 Education and early life

-He was born in the Kazakh Soviet Socialist Republic to an ethnically German father who was deported there in 1941 and an ethnic Russian mother.

-During the beginning of the construction of the Volzhsky Automobile Plant, he and his parents then moved to Tolyatti where his father became the head of the department of related industries, a structure that dealt with all the component parts.
+He was born in Zyryanovsk, East Kazakhstan Region in the Kazakh Soviet Socialist Republic to an ethnically German father, Reingold Davydovich Koch, who had been deported to Kazakhstan in 1941 under Stalin's wartime policies targeting ethnic Germans, and an ethnic Russian mother.
+At the age of eight, Koch moved with his parents to Tolyatti, where his father found work at the Volzhsky Automobile Plant then under construction, becoming the head of the department of related industries.
+He graduated from the Leningrad Financial-Economic Institute (now Saint Petersburg State University of Economics) in 1983 with a degree in economic cybernetics.